epklein/epklein.github.io/_mgmt/swe/swe-management.md

 - Directs or supports the work of Software Engineers to promote best practices and to foster improvement;
 - Have a good comprehension of software development.
 Including topics such as programming, testing, build, deploy & delivery, software architecture & design, and many more.

 **There are a variety of software development concepts, practices, tools, etc, important to be understood**.
-I intent to write about some of them, such as:
+I intend to write about some of them, such as:

 - [DevOps](/swe/devops), cloud computing, microservices.